do-community/developer-glossary/README.md

 ## How to Contribute a new term and definition

+If you see that the glossary is missing a term, we would love your help in adding it!

 New terms should be added to the `content/terms` directory as new markdown files, where the name of the markdown file is the term, lowercased and hyphenated.